 Access to Low-Cost Funds.
 It’s not uncommon for a 403(b) plan to control well over a million dollars’ worth of assets in total.
 Since financial institutions want to draw in big accounts like retirement plans, they’ll often look past their high minimum-investment requirements, granting low-cost access to these funds.
 That means employees will be able to invest without having to deal with additional expenses for the most part.

-High Contribution Limitations.
+High Contribution Limits.
 Just about every kind of retirement plan has a limit on how much you can set aside each year, but 403(b) plans have some of the highest contribution limits.
-An employee may put up to $20,500 in a 403(b) each year unless they’re over the age of 49.
-Thanks to the extra catch-up contribution, employees who are 50 or older may put up to $25,500 per year into their plans.
+An employee may put up to $23,000 in a 403(b) each year unless they’re over the age of 49.
+Thanks to the catch-up contribution, employees who are 50 or older may put up to $30,500 per year into their plans.
+If the plan administrator allows for it, an employee may qualify for a special 403(b) catch -up contribution if they have completed at least 15 years of service with the organization.
+This special 403(b) catch-up is the least of:

 Loan Provisions.
 If you’re ever in a situation in which you need to withdraw money from your 403(b), it’s a lot easier to do so compared to other retirement plans, which can come in handy for big purchases like buying a home, for example.
 However, after withdrawing, you’ll want to make sure every subsequent payment is made on time.
 Missing even one could lead to defaulting on the entire amount of the loan, which will incur penalties from the IRS.